-- (1) The team must conduct the activity described in subsection (e)(1); and, - (2) Review with the consumer the debriefing information required by subsections (e)(2)-(12) above.
+(1) The team must conduct the activity described in sSubsection (e)(1); and,

+(2) Review with the consumer the debriefing information required by Subsections (e)(2)-(12)-above.

-(h) Documentation must include:
+(h) Documentation of the subsequent meeting must include:

-- (1) The date(s) the meeting was offered if the consumer voluntarily declines to participate in the meeting; - (2) The date and time the meeting occurred; - (3) Participants involved; - (4) Findings from the activities in Subsection (e)(1); and - (5) Any consumer input on activities in Subsection (e)(2)-(12).
+(1) The date(s) the meeting was offered if the consumer voluntarily declines to participate in the meeting:

+(2) The date and time the meeting occurred;

+(3) Participants involved;

+(4) Findings from the activities in Subsection (e)(1); and

+(5) Any consumer input on activities in Subsections (e)(2)-(12).

-(ei) If physical restraint is used on more than three (3) occasions within a three-month period and/or the recurrence of the consumer's dangerous behavior can be anticipated, the Individual Behavior Supports Team shall meet and discuss the consumer's Individual Behavior Supports Plan, ongoing support and transition needs, and alternatives to physical restraint.
-The Individual Behavior Supports Plan must be updated with any revisions within five (5) business days.
+(ei) If physical restraint is used on more than three (3) occasions within a threemonth period and/or the recurrence of the consumer's dangerous behavior can be anticipated, the Individual Behavior Supports Team shall meet and discuss the consumer's Individual Behavior Supports Plan, ongoing support and transition needs, and alternatives to physical restraint.
+The Individual Behavior Supports Plan must be updated with any revisions as specified in Subsections (e) and (g) within five (5) business days.